moatazsaad/msml641-project/reports/week04.md

 ## Project Plan and Scope

+Narrowed down project to TerpLoad idea and narrowed the MVP scope as well

 Problem: UMD CS/STEM students often cannot tell whether a planned semester will become unmanageable because workload risk comes from how multiple courses stack through projects, exams, homework, and even unclear course structure.

 Solution: TerpLoad lets a student enter a planned course schedule and returns a workload-risk breakdown with course-level signals, evidence from reviews, and confidence/uncertainty notes.